 Take any vehicle bound for Bacolod and tell the driver to drop you off at Manapla proper.

 Visit Carbin Reef and Suyac Island of Sagay City

-Some tourist attractions in Negros Occidental which are very close to Cadiz City are the Carbin reef and Suyac Island found in Sagay City.
+Some tourist spots in Negros Occidental that are very close to Cadiz City are the Carbin reef and Suyac Island found in Sagay City.